DrPwner/FortiLucene/README.md

 bad GIF quality ^, try zooming in a bit.
 ## 🚀 About

-FortiLucene Query Builder is a powerful web application designed to simplify the process of constructing complex Lucene queries for Fortinet's security products.
-It provides an intuitive interface for users to build and visualize, making threat hunting and log analysis more efficient and accessible.
+FortiLucene Query Builder is a powerful web application designed to simplify the process of constructing complex Lucene queries for FortiEDR.
+It provides an intuitive interface for users to build and visualize, making Threat Hunting and Log Analysis more efficient and accessible.

 ## ✨ Features